 This document has evolved from an original piece created by Bella Starling and is intended to be a helpful series of prompts for researchers and for those whose job it is to support public involvement in research (practitioners).
-This document was compiled from the NIHR INVOLVE Diversity and Inclusion Group's1 collective experience as the evidence base is at an early stage.
+This document was compiled from the National Institute for Health and Care Research (NIHR) INVOLVE Diversity and Inclusion Group's1 collective experience as the evidence base is at an early stage.
 We hope that public contributors to research will find it useful too.